algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

 to the :ref:`API documentation <API>`.

-It is important to be careful when selecting which data to download as large amounts of data will result in high costs associated with the usage of the S3 service.
+It is important to be careful when selecting which data to download as large amounts of data will result in higher costs associated with the usage of the S3 service.
 Currently, a hard threshold for downloading data in a single call is set to 1 TiB.